Liberty Crossing Energy Storage Center

 Community Benefits

-Our projects will only succeed if it works for local communities and economies.
-That’s why we’re committed to Calhoun County for the long term.
-In addition to the operating Calhoun Solar Energy Center, the Liberty Crossing Energy Storage Center will help create family-sustaining jobs and millions of dollars in local investment.
+Our projects only succeed if they work for local communities and economies.
+We are committed to being a trusted, long-term partner.
+The Liberty Crossing Energy Storage Center will help create family-sustaining jobs and local economic investment.

 Liberty Crossing Storage